jcqiao/Javascript_learning/interviews/React/React.md

 ## Are you familiar with useEffect hook

-The useEffect hook in React is used to perform side effects in a functional component.
-Side effects are tasks like updating the DOM, fetching data, or interacting with APIs.
-For instance, if you change a state variable and need to call an analytics system or update local storage, useEffect is the right tool to handle that.
+The useEffect hook in React is used to handle side effects in a functional component.
+Side effects includes updating the DOM, fetching data, or setting up subscriptions or timers.
+For example, you might use useEffect to fetch data when a component mounts or call an analytics service when a state variable changes.
 The advantages like seperating and efficiently manage the side effects from the main logic and keep the component cleaner and more focus on rendering.
-And it has flexible dependencies management.
+And it has flexible dependencies management, we should know is a shadow comparison, so we need to use carefully.

-However, when useEffect was first introduced, many developers, including myself, used it too broadly.
-For example, we might trigger an effect every time a state variable changes, which could cause unnecessary re-renders.
-Since useEffect runs after the component renders, it can trigger another re-render, leading to performance issues if overused.
+when useEffect was first introduced, many developers, including myself, used it too broadly.
+For example, we might trigger an effect every time when a complex state variable changes or the value is same but changes their reference every time, which could cause unnecessary re-renders.
+Since useEffect runs after the component renders, if we don't use it carefully, it can trigger another re-render, leading to performance issues.

-One of the challenges is that, by default, re-renders in a parent component will trigger re-renders in child components as well, unless you optimize with hooks like useMemo or useCallback.

 So, while useEffect is powerful, it’s important to use it carefully to avoid performance bottlenecks caused by unnecessary re-renders.